chn-lee-yumi/MaterialSearch/README_EN.md

 Finally, execute `docker-compose up -d` to start the container.

+Note:
-Note: It is not recommended to set memory limits for the container, as it may cause strange issues.
+- It is not recommended to set memory limits for the container, as it may cause strange issues.
 For example, refer to [this issue](https://github.com/chn-lee-yumi/MaterialSearch/issues/6).
+- Docker image has the default environment variables `TRANSFORMERS_OFFLINE=1`, which means it won't connect to huggingface to check the model version.
+If you want to change the default model in the container, you have to modify `.env` and set `TRANSFORMERS_OFFLINE=0`.

 ## Configuration Instructions